19porterc/ECE484-ServoMotor/README.md

   * This function gets the servo ready for use.
 It sets pin 9 on the Arduino as an output pin and sets the servo motor to low.
 * void set_speed(int speed);
   * This function sets the speed of the servo based on the input of the user.
 The valid range of input is from -90 to 90.

-### Demo
-Below is the link to a YouTube video showcasing this program in action.
-The continuous servo motor will move in the reverse direction for one second, stop for one second, move in the forward direction for one second, stop for one second, and then move in the reverse direction for one second again.
-* Placeholder